SeohyunNam/JIF-Citescore-Trend-Analysis/README.md

 # JIF-Citescore-Trend-Analysis
-Web of science &amp; Scopus

 < JIF & CiteScore Trend Analysis >

-이 프로젝트는 주요 학술 저널들의 CiteScore와 Journal Impact Factor (JIF)의 연도별 변화를 시각화하였다.
-Scopus와 Web of Science 데이터를 활용하여 4개의 대표적인 저널의 인용 지표를 비교하였다.
+This project visualizes the yearly trends of CiteScore and Journal Impact Factor (JIF) for major academic journals.
+Citation metrics were compared using data from Scopus and Web of Science for four representative journals.

-< 분석 대상 저널 >
+< Target Journals for Analysis >

-다음 네 가지 저널의 인용 지표를 비교 분석하였다.
+The following four journals were selected for comparative analysis:

-1. Expert Systems
+Expert Systems

-2. Expert Systems with Applications
+Expert Systems with Applications

-3. Information Fusion
+Information Fusion

-4. Journal of Informetrics
+Journal of Informetrics

 < Dataset >

-Web of science &amp; Scopus
+Source: Web of Science & Scopus